-- Navy blue or white leggings and tights are permitted under jumpers and skirts. - Shorts and skorts may be worn from August until October 31 and April 1 through May.
+- Navy blue or white leggings and tights are permitted under jumpers and skirts. - Shorts and skorts may be worn from August until November 1 and March 1 through May.

-- Navy blue, light blue or white blouse.
+- Navy blue, light blue or white blouse

-- Navy blue or white pullover polo shirt with a collar or turtleneck
+- Navy blue, light blue or white pullover polo shirt with a collar or turtleneck

-- Navy blue or white socks and knee highs

-- Navy blue, khaki or white sweater or sweater vest
+- Navy blue, light blue, khaki or white sweater or sweater vest

-- Navy blue St. Joachim logo sweatshirt.
+- St. Joachim logo sweatshirt

 - Navy blue, light blue, or white jacket

 - Athletic shoes or dress shoes